Steve's Gastronomic Home Page

 Edmond, OK

 It is not often I find Thai restaurants comparable to those found in Seattle, but this is one (to me it tastes a lot like Bai Tong near the SeaTac airport).
 This is an immaculately clean place with excellent food, made to order.
 If you want it prepared a certain way or with certain ingredients, just ask.
 I think the 80+ menu items are just a starting point from which you can begin to create your own Thai concoctions.
-Prices are higher than normal, but are not as high as some restaurants charge.
-The quality is always worth what you pay--at least for those special occasions in which nothing but the most authentic Thai food will do.
+Each dish is individually prepared, and it does not seem to take any longer to prepare a special order than to serve something from the menu.

-I will say, though, that the Pad Prig Khing has a higher taste and complexity level than I have found in other restaurants.
-The fresh green beans and tofu are high quality, but the curry (made without coconut milk) is the outstanding feature of the dish at Thai Palace.
-It seems to taste better when I order it as spicy as I can stand it.
+Pad Prig Khing is normally one of my favorite dishes, and one of the first I try at any Thai restaurant.
+I will say, though, that the one here had a higher taste and complexity level than I have found in most other restaurants.
+The fresh green beans and tofu were high quality, but the curry (made without coconut milk) was the outstanding feature of the dish at Thai Palace.
+It seems to taste better when I order it as spicy as I can stand it, which to me is another feature I find at many of the better Thai restaurants.

 Pad khing